gvwilson/thirdbit/src/fiction/makers-return/index.md

 ## Chapter 13: A Voice Straight Out of Nightmares (Sindy)

-"Stuff like this happens to me all the time,"
-Sindy said.
-*But that doesn't mean I like it, and it __sure__ doesn't mean I have to put up with it,* she added in her head.
+Sindy stuck her head out of the shuttle.
+"How do I…?" she asked,
+trying not to sound flustered.

+Violet smiled at her.
+"I'll come show you."

+The girl from outer space apologized twice as she showed Sindy how the toilet on the shuttle worked.
+"It's because it has to work in zero gravity," she explained.
+Sindy didn't really understand what that meant, but smiled and nodded.
 Violet seemed nice,
 but she didn't trust Captain Leung.
 He looked at her the way Special Blazes had before he handed her over to Central.

-Violet apologized twice
-as she showed Sindy how the toilet on the shuttle worked.
-"It's because it has to work in zero gravity," she explained.
-Sindy didn't really understand what that meant, but smiled and nodded.

 She looked around the shuttle's cabin while Violet took her turn.
 The bases of the seats were clearly storage units,